 Every aircraft builder is interested in improving the speed of his airplane, or at least reducing its fuel consumption so that he/she gets the highest mileage out of every gallon or liter of fuel in the tanks or even the lowest hourly rate.

 This section will explore what can be done to reduce weight and parasite drag to improve the performance of our aircraft.

-Take this example to clarify: your aircraft has an IAS of 100 kts on a 150 bhp Lycoming engine and you want to know how fast it will fly with a 180 bhp Lycoming.
+Look at the next example to clarify this: lets assume your aircraft has an IAS of 100 kts with a 150 bhp Lycoming engine and you are curious to know how fast it will cruise with a 180 bhp Lycoming.
 The increase in power is 1,2 (results from 180 / 150).
 The cube root of that increase (1,21/3) equals 1,063.
 Thus the increase in speed is 100 × 1,063 = 106,3 kts.
 In reality you will not go that much faster by increasing engine power alone.

 Drag also increases with the square of the speed.
 So if your aircraft total drag was 200 lbs at 100 kts then increasing the speed to 106,3 kts the total drag would end up to be (106,3 / 100)2 × 200 lbs = 226 lbs.
 That totals to 13 % more drag from a 6,3 % increase in speed, let alone the increase in fuel flow...

-We can conclude that drag reduction is the single best way to get additional speed from a certain design, and the faster the airplane, the more important each little improvement becomes.
+We can conclude that drag reduction is the single best way to get additional speed from a certain design, and the faster the airplane gets, the more important each little improvement becomes.

 In flight, any airplane produces drag.
 This total drag is a combination, or the sum of induced drag (as a result of lift produced by the wing) and parasite drag.
 Note that: when an aircraft increases speed, induced drag becomes less (due to a lower angle of attack) and parasite drag increases.